 |Contains duplicate message IDs ||Shipment.xml contains message IDs, (<ns:message id=…>) that have been used more than once.
 Message IDs must be unique within a Shipment. |

 |At least one message (message ID [MessageId]) contains e-Boks receivers without sender's eBoks customer ID, or e-Boks sender's ID without e-Boks recipient. ||Address for e-Boks in a message is not complete.
 Either both or neither of <eboks:eboksId> and <eboks:receiver> should be defined in a message, not only one of them.

 Receipt file for signed documents

-If documents delivered through Nets Share to e-Boks is a document to be signed electronically in e-Boks, the shipment sender will receive a receipt file for the signed documents.
-The receipt file will contain information so the sender can identify the documents that have been signed or rejected.
-The receipt file is a zip file that contains the following information:
+If documents delivered through Nets Share to e-Boks is a document to be signed electronically in e-Boks, the shipment sender will receive a zip file containing signed documents or reject/timeout details.
+The file will contain information so the sender can identify the documents that have been signed or rejected/timed out.
+The file is a zip file that contains the following information:

 • Shipment reference